NieneB/InternshipReport/index.md

 For also on this main idea some variations can be made, these will be shown here.

 - Soil properties as colors of the fields.
 Or pattern of the specific soil type.
 Like stones, clay, sand etc.
 Giving colors or patterns to the fields according to the soil property.
-Like a stonefield or redfield.
+Like a *Stonefield* or *Redfield*.

 - Pop-ups with explanations and texts.
 Linking field-names to textual explanation, adding pictures of the surroundings and landscape characteristics.
 Vegetation types, animal occurrence.